racs11/racs11.github.io/_pages/about.md

 Skills
 ======
 1. Programming languages such as c++,c# and python
-1. Game engines such as Unity and Godot
+1. Game engines such as Unity and Godot, haven't dipped my toes on UE but I am planning to at some point
 1. Version control such as Github and ClearCase
-1. Testing tools such as selenium
 1. Certified on Game design by the "Universidad autonoma de Barcelona"
 1. Knowledge of design patterns and SOLID concepts